Drills for the Downswing Part of your Golf Swing

 - Insert a tee into the butt end of your club, into the hole that can be found in the middle of the golf grip.

-- Take a few practice swings to loosen up and when ready pause at the top of the swing.
-As we’ve seen in the top of the swing drills if you are in a correct position the end of your grip should point towards the general direction of the ball.
+- Take a few practice swings to loosen up and when ready pause at the halfway back position.
+If you are in a correct position the end of your grip should point towards the general direction of the ball.

-- Move on to the downswing and as you reach the point where the shaft of the club is parallel to the ground make a pause to observe how your club is positioned.
+- Later in your downswing and as you reach the point where the shaft of the club is parallel to the ground take another pause to observe how your club is now positioned.